TheYoke/PngBin/notebooks/README.md

-# PngBin File Server Demo.
+# PngBin File Server Demo
 These notebooks are created to demonstrate a use case of PngBin by turning [most](#note-on-step-2) image hosting into a simple secret file server.
 This tutorial will help you go through the basic steps.

 There are 4 main steps.